Frequently Asked Questions

 - Private room with private bath

-- Private suite (single room with private bath)
+- Private suite (our most spacious rooms with large private bath)

-The price of the program varies depending on admitting diagnosis, level of care, withdrawal symptoms, and accommodations (e.g., double vs. single rooms).
-Please call us to obtain further pricing information.
+The price of your program depends on your admitting diagnosis, length of stay, withdrawal symptoms, and accommodations (e.g., double vs. private rooms).
+Please call us, and we will answer any specific questions you may have regarding pricing.

 We require full payment at time of admission.
-If this poses a financial hardship at time of admission, please discuss this with the business office.
+If this poses a financial hardship, please contact our business office to talk about your situation.

-Yes, Alta Mira is licensed by the California Department of Alcohol and Drug Programs.
+Yes, Alta Mira is licensed by the California Department of Health Care Services (DHCS).

 Life at Alta Mira

-The days are full at Alta Mira.
-Here is an sample example of a typical Monday:
+So that you receive maximum benefit from the time you invest with us, we keep the days full at Alta Mira.
+Here is an example of a typical Monday:

 |7:30—8:00||Morning Community Meeting|